Non-Discrimination Policy

 General Procedure for Discrimination Grievances:

-- The grievant should first discuss the grievance informally with their instructor, department chair, immediate supervisor, or the office or group that made the decision in dispute.
-The two parties will discuss the grievance and attempt to reach a solution on an informal basis.
+1. The grievant should first discuss the grievance informally with his/her/their instructor, department chair, immediate supervisor or the office or group that made the decision in dispute.
+The two parties will discuss the grievance and attempt to reach a resolution on an informal basis.
 This informal procedure should take place no more than three weeks after the occurrence of the alleged grievance.
+If the grievant does not feel comfortable with this step, go to Step 3.
+Ideally, three weeks is a goal to report after an incident to start an investigation.
+We understand that the employee or student may need additional time to report due to the nature of the incident and we will review these incidents on a case-by case basis.

-- For this appeal, the grievance will be written.
+1. If the grievant is not satisfied with the outcome of the informal grievance procedure or prefers to skip the second step, he/she/they may appeal to the Vice President for Student Affairs for grievances filed by students or the Assistant Vice President of Human Resources for grievances filed by faculty and staff.
+For this appeal, the grievance will be written.
 The respondent will also submit a written statement detailing the events of the informal procedure and their response to the grievance.
-These materials should be submitted within two weeks following the in formal procedure.
-After review of the written materials and conferences with each of the involved parties, the appropriate administrator will render a decision on the matter within one week of receipt of these materials.
+These materials should be submitted within two weeks following the informal procedure.
+After reviewing the written materials and conferences separately with each of the involved parties, the appropriate administrator will render a decision in writing to all parties on the matter within one week of the conclusion of the conferences.

 Title IX of the Higher Education Act of 1972 prohibits discrimination on the basis of sex in education programs and activities operated by recipients of federal financial assistance.
 Click here for information on Chatham's Title IX Policies, Resources and Reporting Procedures.